 November 14, 1889.
-Nellie Bly raced the fictional record around the world.
-It was a time when solo female travelers were still considered inappropriate by many.
-But Bly was a Rule Breaker and a trendsetter.
-She was the stunt journalist who barged into Pulitzer’s offices at the New York World Newspaper with ideas for stories he could not resist.
-She became a top selling writer with her first-person stories.
-When she thought she needed to top her own ideas, Nellie Bly raced around the world.
+Nellie Bly.
+She was the original social media influencer and trendsetter.
+She was the stunt journalist who barged into Pulitzers offices at the New York World Newspaper with ideas for stories he could not resist.
+Then rule breaker Nellie Bly raced around the world.

 Her stories had everything we want in social media today: relevance, reach and resonance.
 She went undercover, wore disguises, faked accents and sometimes told lies.
 She did what was necessary to get her story.
 On this day in 1889, Nellie Bly also became a trailblazer.

 Nellie Bly held her breath until she turned blue in the offices of her editors.
 She had been routinely writing front-page articles that had caused readership to surge.
 With her fan base growing, Bly was always searching for new ideas to top her own records.
 Restless and wanting something bigger, she had an idea that she believed would grip audiences around the world.